TinyMPC/TinyMPC.github.io/docs/solver/background.md

 We modify the generic optimization problem to include the indicator function by adding it to the cost.
 We introduce a new state variable $z$, called the slack variable, to describe the constrained version of the original state variable $x$, which we will now call the primal variable.

+Our approach leverages the ADMM framework to distinctly separate the dynamics constraints from other convex constraints such as torque limits and obstacle avoidance.
+This separation is crucial as it allows us to:
+1. Handle dynamics through efficient LQR techniques in the primal update
+2. Manage other convex constraints through simple projection methods in the slack update

-Since both the state constraints ($\mathcal{X}$) and input constraints ($\mathcal{U}$) are convex, ADMM naturally decomposes the problem by projecting the primal variables ($x, u$) onto these convex constraint sets through the slack updates.
-This projection ensures constraint satisfaction and accelerates convergence by leveraging the separability of the constraint structure.
-The reduction via ADMM works by alternating between solving smaller subproblems for the primal and slack variables, significantly reducing the complexity of the original constrained optimization problem.
+Since both the state constraints ($\mathcal{X}$) and input constraints ($\mathcal{U}$) are convex, this decomposition works by projecting the primal variables ($x, u$) onto these constraint sets through the slack updates.
+This projection ensures constraint satisfaction while leveraging the separability of the constraint structure, significantly reducing computational complexity compared to solving the fully constrained problem directly.